likhithkanigolla/oneM2M-Hackathon25/docs/COMPLETE_API_INTEGRATION.md

 The backend API ecosystem is complete and tested.
 All endpoints work correctly with proper CORS, error handling, and data persistence.
 The frontend stores are updated to use the real APIs instead of mock data.

-**You now have a production-ready Smart Room Digital Twin backend with complete CRUD operations for all entities and real-time capabilities.**
+**You now have a production-ready BuildSense AI-IoT Platform Digital Twin backend with complete CRUD operations for all entities and real-time capabilities.**